tmedanovic/meta/README.md

 # ng2-metadata
-This repository holds the TypeScript source code of **`ng2-metadata`**, the dynamic page title &amp; meta tags generator for Angular2.
+This repository holds the TypeScript source code and distributable bundle of **`ng2-metadata`**, the dynamic page title &amp; meta tags generator for Angular2.

 ## Prerequisites
 Verify that you are running at least `@angular v2.1.0` and `@angular/router v3.0.0`.
 Older versions are not tested, might produce errors.